zhijun-gu/sublime-evernote/README.md

  * **Open a note from Evernote**: shows panels to choose a note from a notebook, converts it to markdown and presents it in a view.
  * **Update note**: when editing the markdown of an opened note you can save it back to Evernote (again in rich text).
  * **Full two-way metadata support**: you can set and change the note's title, notebook and tag just by providing a YAML metadata header in your markdown source.
+ * **Attach to note**: adds the currently opened file as an attachment to a note selected from a panel.

 # Installation